VarboxInternational/docs/filter-records.md

 <a name="available-filter-operators"></a>
 ## Available Filter Operators

-The `Varbox\Filters\Filter` class exposes a few filter `operators` that you can use inside your `filters()` method in order to define the filter behavior for certain query string fields.
+The `Varbox\Filters\Filter` class exposes a few filter operators that you can use inside your `filters()` method in order to define the filter behavior for certain query string fields.

-Depending on what condition you use, the underlying generated `where` for that field, inside the `filtered` query scope will change.

 <style>
     #available-filter-operators-list > p {